5 Reasons Grandparents Can File for Custody of Grandchild

 They may also start to question rules and authority figures.
 As children enter adolescence, they begin to reassess their relationships with their parents and other family members.

-If a child feels like they would be happier and more fulfilled living with grandparents, then that should be respected.
-Of course, the decision should not be made lightly, as it will majorly impact the child’s life.
+If a child feels like he or she would be happier and more fulfilled living with grandparents, then that should be respected.
+Of course, the decision should not be made lightly, as it will have a major impact on the child’s life.

-But if it is what the child wants and believes is best for them, then it should be considered seriously.
+But if it is what the child wants and believes is best for him or her, then it should be given serious consideration.

 If you are a grandparent seeking custody of your grandchild, seek legal counsel to protect your rights.
 There are numerous reasons why a grandparent may file for custody of their grandchild, and the Court will always consider what is best for the child.

-Remember that the Court’s primary interest is in the child’s best interests, not necessarily the parents or grandparents.
-Therefore, ensure you can provide your grandchild a safe and loving home before taking legal action.
+Remember that the Court’s primary interest is in the child’s best interests and not necessarily the parents or grandparents.
+Therefore, ensure that you can provide a safe and loving home for your grandchild before taking legal action.